ProIntegritate/AutoSBOM/README.md

 ![Output](reference_003.png)

 NOTE: This has to be done for all projects in the solution, and you have to call the function from each project in the solution to get the results.

+For a project.assets.json file to exist in the Obj folder, you have to add some nuget packages.
+If the file is missing and you know you have added nuget packages, just do a build and the file will appear.